x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mailtips/manage-mailtips-for-organization-relationships.md

 - Estimated time to complete each procedure: 5 minutes

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "MailTips" entry in the [Mail flow permissions](https://technet.microsoft.com/library/f49f4fb5-af75-43cb-900f-c5f7b8cfa143.aspx) topic.
+To see what permissions you need, see the "MailTips" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - You can only use Exchange Online PowerShell to perform this procedure.